Complete one-loop QED corrections to $D_s^+$ leptonic decays and impact on the CKM unitarity test: Complete radiative corrections to Ds+ to l+ nu

 By using the world averages of $|V_{us}|$ and $|V_{ts}|$ by the PDG \cite{ParticleDataGroup:2024cfk} \beq \left| V_{us}\right| &= 0.22431 \pm 0.00085\,,\\ \left| V_{ts}\right| &= \left(41.5 \pm 0.9\right) \times 10^{-3}\,, \eeq we conclude \beq \Delta_\text{CKM} =

 \eeq which are consistent with the CKM unitarity condition at $1.1\sigma$ and $1.6\sigma$ levels, respectively.
 Furthermore, even if we use the result by a global fit of $|V_{us}| = 0.22405 \pm 0.00035$ in Ref.~\cite{Crivellin:2022rhw}, we obtain the same values of $\Delta_\text{CKM}$ for both scenarios.
 These results are summarized in Table~\ref{table1}.
+One should note that the quoted significance is sensitive to the additional uncertainty due to the missing long-distance QED corrections in $D \to \Kb \ell \nu$.
+Therefore, it should be interpreted with caution until these long-distance (and structure-dependent) QED corrections are computed explicitly.

-It is found that for the nominal scenario, the second-column CKM unitarity condition is well restored.
-We hope that, once the long-distance QED corrections to $D \to \Kb \ell \nu$ are taken into account, the CKM unitarity will be more robustly checked in future studies, as expected from Fig.~\ref{fig:Vcs}.
+It is found that, in the nominal scenario, the second-column CKM unitarity condition is well satisfied.
+We hope that, once the long-distance QED corrections to $D \to \Kb \ell \nu$ are taken into account, the CKM unitarity can be tested more robustly in future studies, as expected from Fig.~\ref{fig:Vcs}.